How does the unsubscription work in different countries?

-Yes, this behavior is normal because the number changes depending on the router used for SMS delivery.
-On the same campaign, several routers send the messages to ensure that everything will be delivered as quickly as possible.
-When a message is sent to a router, the STOP number changes to allow them to collect the unsubscribe request and forward it to Splio.
+This number changes according to the router used for the SMS delivery.
+Indeed, for a same campaign, several routers may send the messages to ensure that everything will be delivered as quickly as possible.
+Therefore, when a message is sent to a router, the STOP number changes to allow the router to collect the unsubscribe request and forward it to Splio.

-The SMS Sender ID (which can be a name or a number and also known as "Caller ID" or "From Number") is the sender shown on the recipient's phone when received.
+The SMS Sender ID is the sender displayed on the recipient's phone when received.
 By default, it will appear as "SMS" when sending via the Splio platform.

-The SMS Sender ID must respect an alphanumeric format with some limitations, due to the international context (each country has its own restrictions and laws):
+The SMS Sender ID must respect an alphanumeric format with some limitations:

 - A maximum of 11 alphanumeric characters, from the range A-Z a-z 0-9